Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 Be warned that it is probably not very reliable, so my advice would be: don't use it in production right now.
-But it will the defualt in a near future, so you can give it a spin to see if that works for your app, and what you gain.
+But it will the default in a near future, so you can give it a spin to see if that works for your app, and what you gain.

 Let's dive into what differs between the old renderer, and the Ivy renderer.